wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

 ???- tip "`manual-transfer.ts`"
     ```typescript
-    --8<-- "code/tutorials/messaging/cctp/cctp-sdk-1.ts"
+    --8<-- "code/tutorials/messaging/cctp/cctp-sdk-2.ts"
     ```

 ### Run Manual Transfer

-To execute the manual transfer script, you can use `ts-node` to run the TypeScript file directly:
+To execute the manual transfer script, you can use `ts-node` to run the TypeScript file directly

 ```bash
 npx ts-node manual-transfer.ts